Revealed Price Preference: Theory and Empirical Analysis: Empirical Applications

+The data set we have is the sample analog of $\mathscr{D}=\{(p^t,\mathring{\pi}^t)\}_{t=1}^T$ as defined in \refsec{sec:RatRAUM}.
+It is worth reiterating the point that we made at the end of \refsec{sec:RatRAUM}: even though this data set is {\em not} iso-expenditure, we can directly test the RAUM on this data; this contrasts with testing the RUM on this data, which cannot be done directly and must involve a further procedure to estimate an iso-expenditure data set.

+We implement the test in blocks of 6 years, i.e., we set $T=6$.
+We avoid covering a longer period partly due to the computational demands of calculating $A$ (the matrix of GARP-consistent types; see (\ref{eqn:A_def})),\footnote{That said, new techniques developed in \cite{smeulders2021} have significantly reduced the computational demands of the problem.} but also because a time-invariant distribution of augmented utility functions is only plausible over shorter time horizons, for example because of long term first-order changes to the U.K. income distribution \citep{jenkins2016}.

+\reftab{table:FES_Test} displays our results, with columns correspond to different blocks of 6 years and rows contain the values of the test statistic and the corresponding p-values.
+The test statistic $J_N$ is defined by (\ref{eqn:test_stat}), with the identity matrix serving as $\Omega$.
+Notice that for the year block 90-95, the test statistic is zero; this means that the sample distribution $\hat\pi$ satisfies the rationality condition in \refthm{thm:StGAPPTest} exactly.
+That is, there is a distribution $\nu$ on GARP-consistent types such that $\hat\pi=A\nu$.
+Apart from this case, the sample distribution does not exactly satisfy the rationality condition and so the test statistic is strictly positive; nonetheless it is very clear from the p-values that, overall, our model is not rejected by the FES data.

-We also estimated the bounds $[\underline{\mathcal{N}}_{t\succeq^*_p t'}\, ,\, \overline{\mathcal{N}}_{t\succeq^*_p t'}]$ on the proportion of households that are better off at prices $p^t$ than at prices $p^{t'}$.
+We also estimated the bounds $[\underline{\mathcal{N}}_{p^t\succeq^*_p p^{t'}}\, ,\, \overline{\mathcal{N}}_{p^{t}\succeq^*_p p^{t'}}]$ (as defined by (\ref{eqn:wel_lb}) and (\ref{eqn:wel_ub})) on the proportion of households that are revealed better off at prices $p^t$ than at prices $p^{t'}$.
 For brevity, we present a few representative estimates using data for the years 1975-1980 in \reftab{table:FES_Bounds}.
-The column `Estimated Bounds' are the bounds obtained by calculating $\mathbb{1}_{t\succeq^*_p t'}\, \nu$ from the (not necessarily unique) values of $\nu$ that minimize the test statistic (\ref{eqn:test_stat}).
-Note that in two cases this estimate is unique while it is not in the other two cases.
-In either scenario, the procedure set out for calculating confidence intervals in \refsec{sec:econ_wel} is applicable and they give the intervals displayed (which must necessarily contain the estimated bounds).
-It is worth noting that the width of these intervals is less than .1 throughout, so they are quite informative.
+The column `Estimated Bounds' are the bounds obtained by calculating $\mathbb{1}_{p^{t}\succeq^*_p p^{t'}}\, \nu$ from the (not necessarily unique) values of $\nu$ that minimize the test statistic (\ref{eqn:test_stat}).
+In two cases this estimate is unique while it is not in the other two cases.
+Applying the procedure set out for calculating confidence intervals in \refsec{sec:econ_wel}, we obtain the intervals displayed (which must necessarily contain the estimated bounds).
+It is worth noting that the width of these intervals is less than .1 throughout, so they are quite informative.\footnote{Note that, even if the true values of the proportion of the population satisfying $p^{t}\succ^*_p p^{t'}$ and $p^{t'}\succ^*_p p^{t}$ are known, they will typically add up to strictly less than 1 because, for part of the population, there will be no revealed preference relation between $p^{t}$ and $p^{t'}$.
+For example, type 1 consumers in \refeg{eg:StTesting} have no revealed preference relation between $p^{t_1}$ and $p^{t_2}$.}